 What can I use the access budget for?

 The access budget of £1000 is available to support the selected artist to participate in the residency.
-Everyone will have different needs based on their individual circumstances so we will work with the artist to find the most useful place for this money.
-At this point we imagine this could be used to pay another caregiver, e.g. a partner or friend, to take on some of your caregiving responsibility during the residency, or to pay someone to come with you and your dependent to SSW to support your caregiving while you are working.
+Everyone will have different needs based on their individual circumstances so we will work with the artist to find best use for this money.
+In the past this has been used to pay another caregiver, e.g. a partner or friend, to take on some of your caregiving responsibility during the residency, or to pay someone to come with you and the person you care for to SSW, to support your caregiving while you are working.
+It has been used to pay for taxis and childcare for an artist’s family to make it possible for the artist to come on residency.
 It could be used to pay for professional support to cover your caregiving responsibilities, e.g. a befriender or cleaner for an elderly relative, or someone to take over some admin of your community caregiving role.
 It is also available for anyone with additional access needs, to support you to attend the residency.

 I am the primary caregiver for a child, disabled person or someone else, can I bring them with me on residency?
 Can I bring my family (biological or chosen)?